About the Author

 To the god of hunters

-Twenty-six centuries later, British-Iraqi archaeologist Katya joins a dig in Mosul to protect the ancient ruins of Nineveh from organised looters, following in the footsteps of her dead father.
-When she and Salim, a fellow archaeologist, discover an astonishingly beautiful and rare carving, they know their find will bring the world's attention to Mosul.
-But the real world crashes in to their studious idyll to catastrophic, devastating effect when ISIL storm Mosul - and take Katya, Salim and local girl Lola hostage.
+Twenty-six centuries later, British-Iraqi archaeologist Katya joins a dig in Mosul to protect the ancient ruins of Nineveh from organised looters.
+When a rare carving is discovered, they know their find will attract the world's attention.
+But everything changes when ISIL lays siege on Mosul.

 "All Our Broken Idols is hauntingly evocative, a novel in which past and present lives intertwine and stories travel across the ages.
-It is a story about the importance of art and the threat it poses to those in power.
-And it is about bravery; standing up for what you believe in, and who you love."
+It is a story about the importance of art and the threat it poses to those in power, and a story about what we are willing to do for the ones we love."

 FALL OF CIVILIZATIONS